dotnet/docs-aspire/docs/caching/stackexchange-redis-output-caching-component.md

 For apps with controllers, apply the `[OutputCache]` attribute to the action method.
 For Razor Pages apps, apply the attribute to the Razor page class.

-## Orchestration
+## App host usage

-In your orchestrator project, register the .NET Aspire StackExchange Redis output caching component and consume the service using the following methods:
+In your app host project, register the .NET Aspire StackExchange Redis output caching component and consume the service using the following methods:

 ```csharp
 // Service registration